ec-europa/rdf_entity/API.md

 // Load from the first graph where the entity exists.
 First, the storage will
 // attempt to load the entity from the 'draft' graph.
 If this entity doesn't
 // exist in the 'draft' graph, will fallback to the next one which is 'sync' and
 // so on.
-If fails with all, the normal behaviour is in place: will return NULL.
+If the entity is not found in any of the graphs, normal behaviour is
+// in place: will return NULL.
 $entity = $storage->load($id, ['draft', 'sync', 'obsolete', ...]);

 // Load multiple entities using a graph candidate list.